cta-observatory/dragonboard_testbench/contributing.md

 ## 5. Done

-Check out the master as use it... until you find the next problem.
+Check out the master and use it ... until you find the next problem.

 The goal is to have no open issues and no living feature branches... on average